skyizwhite/hsx/README.md

 ```

 - Improved:
   - Element functions are wrapped in macros for natural indentation.
-To manipulate them as function objects, prefix '%' to the element name, or use `get-element` function.
+To manipulate them as function objects, prefix '%' to the element name, or use `get-builtin-element` function.
   - Bugfix. https://github.com/ailisp/flute/issues/5, https://github.com/ailisp/flute/issues/7

 ```lisp